SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/kafka-opentelemetry.md

 Configure logging in Kafka: By default, Kafka logs (`server.log` and `controller.log`) are stored in the directory called `/opt/Kafka/kafka_<VERSION>/logs`.
 Make a note of this logs directory.

 Ensure that the otelcol has adequate permissions to access all log file paths.
-Please execute the following command for the same:
+Execute the following command:

 ```
 sudo setfacl -R -m d:u:otelcol-sumo:r-x,u:otelcol-sumo:r-x,g:otelcol-sumo:r-x <PATH_TO_LOG_FILE>